yadukrishnagiri/InkSage/README.md

 - Run `python backend/test_db_connection.py` to diagnose
 - Ensure database migrations are run in Supabase SQL editor

+**Foreign key constraint errors:**
+- User records are automatically created when needed
+- If you see "user_id not present in users table", the system will auto-create the user

 ### Frontend Issues

 **White screen on load:**